kolbyniblack/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/59db12c3-a0df-4c49-b139-39e68afe71e0)

 <p>
-  !!For Each listing seen with "[X]" in front of it - make sure to check them off in the <b>"Windows Features"</b> window as seen in the image above!!
+  !!For Each listing seen directly below with an "[X]" in front of it - make sure to locate them in the window titled <b>"Windows Features"</b> and check-mark each box as seen in the image above!!
   <ul>
   <li>[X]Default document </li>
   <li>[X]Directory Browsing </li>